DEGoodmanWilson/slax/README.md

 ## Using

-There is one require parameter, and several optional parameters to `slax`.
-You will need to know the *verification token* that Slack has assigned to your app: You can find it on the front of the [app configuration page](http://TODO).
+There is one required parameter, and several optional parameters to `slax`.
+You will need to know the *verification token* that Slack has assigned to your app: You can find it on the front of the [app configuration page](https://api.slack.com/apps).

-Once you have that, it is easy!
+Once you have the verification token, the rest is easy!
 If your verification token is `abc-123`, then:

 ```bash
 $ slax abc-123